MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-keys.md

 ### Unique secondary keys

 A key definition includes the [Unique](properties/devenv-unique-property.md) property that you use to create a unique index.
 A unique index ensures that records in a table do not have identical field values.
 With a unique index, when table is validated, the key value is checked for uniqueness.
 If the table includes records with duplicate values, the validation fails.
+Another benefit of unique indexes is providing information to the query optimizer that helps produce more efficient execution plans.

 Like primary keys, you can create unique secondary keys that are comprised of multiple fields.
 In this case, it's the combination of the values in the secondary key that must be unique.
 For example, if you have a **Customer** table, you could create a unique key for the **Name**, **Address**, and **City** fields to make sure that there are no customers that have the same combination of values for these fields.